joelabreurojas/ProVAI/CONTRIBUTING.md

 Welcome to the ProVAI project!
 We're excited to have you on the team.
 To ensure our project remains high-quality, maintainable, and easy to work on, we adhere to a simple set of development guidelines.

+If you have a question or a feature idea, before writing code, please [start a new discussion](https://github.com/joelabreurojas/ProVAI/discussions) first.

 ## Guiding Philosophy

 Our primary philosophy is **"Keep It Simple."** This applies to our code, architecture, and processes.
 We favor clarity and simplicity over unnecessary complexity.